habi/zmk-tooth-cohort-method-manuscript/manuscript.md

 Clinically relevant for the dentist are both the root canal configuration and the physiological procedure.
 Both parameters are important, as they give information about the expected anatomical conditions and the size of the physiological foramen for clinical purposes.
-Due to the relatively low cost and batch-scanning capabilities of recent desktop micro-CT systems large cohorts of teeth can be scanned in a relatively short time, generating terabytes of raw data.
+Due to the batch-scanning capabilities of recent desktop micro-CT systems large cohorts of teeth can be efficiently scanned with minimal manual intervention in relatively short time, generating terabytes of raw data for further analysis.
 Such a large amount of data necessitates an efficient, reproducible and automated framework to analyze such large tomographic datasets.
 Previous works have already analyzed large batches of teeth, but only for a small region of each tooth [@doi:10.1016/j.joen.2018.10.019; @doi:10.1016/j.joen.2009.04.020] and with a considerable degree of manual input required for tooth segmentation [@doi:10.1016/j.joen.2019.11.006; @doi:10.1016/j.joen.2015.09.007].
 The hereby presented protocol provides an automated segmentation method for *ex vivo* research on extracted human teeth using a four-digit root canal configuration code as well as detection and measurement of the physiological foramen parameters.